 - Advanced Culinary Skills Training (ACF certified)

-To be an FS, you should have a strong desire to prepare and serve high quality food.
-You should also have an ability to understand and apply instruction and procedures for safely handling food as well as good mathematical background for finances, inventory and recipe conversions.
+To be an CS, you should have a strong desire and passion to prepare and serve high quality food.
+You should also have the ability to understand and apply instruction and procedures for safely handling food as well as good mathematical background for finances, inventory and recipe conversions

 - Ability to communicate with others